 Why You Should Replace Your Mattress

-A comfortable mattress with the right balance of cushion and support is crucial for a good night’s sleep.
+A comfortable mattress with the right balance of cushion and support is crucial for a better night’s sleep.
 If we don’t sleep well through the night, our daytime productivity goes down.
 Insufficient sleep also impairs our health in many ways.
 Here are some of the health consequences of poor sleep:

 - Increased risk of diabetes, kidney, and heart disease